 Reform Judaism is the most popular Jewish denomination in the United States today.
 The movement runs camps, youth groups, more than 900 synagogues, and several Jewish day schools.
 Reform congregations typically incorporate English (or whatever the native language is around the congregation) into the worship service, and may have musical accompaniment.
 Reform Judaism began in 1800s Germany as people strove to create a Judaism that was more in keeping with contemporary sensibilities.
 This involved changing the nature of prayer services and changing or discarding some Jewish practices, such as the dietary laws (kashrut) and other ritual behaviors.
 Over time, some of those practices have made a resurgence among some Reform Jews.

 As is true for all other denominations, there is no one set of Reform practices and beliefs.
 Reform Jews might go to temple every Shabbat, eat pork or keep a strictly kosher kitchen, pray in Hebrew or pray in the vernacular.
 However, Reform Judaism supports its congregants in making the ritual choices that they think are appropriate based on their understanding of Jewish tradition.
-Reform congregations are egalitarian, and the movement is welcoming towards LGBT people.
+Reform congregations are egalitarian, and the movement is welcoming towards the LGBTQ+ community.

 Like many Reconstructionist and some Conservative synagogues, Reform temples typically celebrate one day of Jewish festivals instead of the two days that had historically been celebrated in the Diaspora.
 They are also likely to have confirmation ceremonies for teenagers (often at age 16 or following the 10th grade) in addition to bar and bat mitzvah celebrations, a custom which has been adopted by some other movements as a way of keeping young people in Hebrew school longer, but originated within the Reform movement.